-High Security: The CAs send the software publisher certificate and the encryption keys via a physical USB device.
+The CAs send the digital certificate and the encryption keys via a physical USB device.
 Since it is only you, the code publisher, who solely possesses the private key, the process is quite secure.
 You can only sign the certificate via your certificate with that particular USB device sent by the CA.

-Increase in Revenue: Software publishers are increasingly mandating code signing processes from a trusted CA for software distribution among users.
+Software developers are increasingly mandating code signing processes from a trusted CA for software distribution among users.
 This is an added advantage for small companies or individual developers to win users’ trust with their authenticity.
 This, in turn, helps in boosting brand presence and revenue.

 These are some benefits you can enjoy if you code-sign your software.
-Getting a Cheap Code Signing Certificate is no longer a problem as several reliable vendors offer economical software publisher certificates.
+Getting a Cheap Code Signing Certificate is no longer a problem as several reliable vendors offer economical code signing certs.